Recognizing and capitalizing on mistakes and wrong judgments

 A quick note – all of this is NOT to say that within Christianity we can and should accept anything and everything that comes our way.
 Nothing could be further from the truth, as Christianity by very definition requires a higher moral and behavioral standard than the world could ever offer.

-Check out our November 6, 2017 podcast, “How do I Handle it when I am Wrong?” and follow along with us as we examine how the Apostle Paul guided the early church (and us) to a better understanding of right, wrong and all of the accompanying attitudes.
+Follow along with us as we examine how the Apostle Paul guided the early church (and us) to a better understanding of right, wrong and all of the accompanying attitudes.
 This is a journey that needs to be taken!

 If you do not have a password, please subscribe to our FREE Premium Content for the Full Edition version of CQ Rewind.
 The welcome message will contain your password, and a reminder will be sent each week when the CQ Rewind is available online for you to read, print, or download.